akeneo/pim-docs/cookbook/import_export/product-import.rst

 .. note::

-    This parameter can have a large impact on the performance.
+    This parameter can have a large impact on the performance when it's enabled.

-    When your import handles a file of existing products with a lot of columns but few updated values, it may divides the execution time by ~2.
+    When your import handles a file of existing products with a lot of columns but few updated values, it may divide the execution time by ~2.

-    When your import handles a file of existing products when all values are changed, it may causes an overhead of ~15%.
+    When your import handles a file of existing products when all values are changed, it may cause an overhead of ~15%.

     Don't hesitate to test and use different configurations for different product imports.